vectordotdev/vector/docs/tutorials/lognamespacing.md

 value will be placed in.
 For example, the `kafka` source will allow the user to specify the `topic_key` - the field name that will contain the kafka `topic` the event was consumed from.
-- Other sources just hardcode this value.
-For example the `dnstap` source creates an event with an object where most of the field names are hardcoded.
+- Other sources just hard code this value.
+For example the `dnstap` source creates an event with an object where most of the field names are hard coded.

 #### metadata_key

 The name of the field when it is inserted into the Vector namespace.
 This will be `path!("ingest_timestamp")` or `path!("source_type")`.
-The field names can be hardcoded since they are going into the Vector namespace, so conflicts with other field names cannot occur.
+The field names can be hard coded since they are going into the Vector namespace, so conflicts with other field names cannot occur.

-It should be noted that the values for these field names are typically hardcoded.
+It should be noted that the values for these field names are typically hard coded.
 With the `kafka` source, for example, it was possible to configure the field name that the `topic` was inserted into.
-In the Vector namespace this field name is just hardcoded to `topic`.
+In the Vector namespace this field name is just hard coded to `topic`.
 Allowing the user to configure the fieldname was only necessary to prevent name conflicts with other values from the event.
 This is no longer an issue as these values are now placed in a separate namespace to the event data.